jmchavda2006-glitch/Kaggle-AI-Agents-and-Intensive-Vibe-Coding-Course-with-Google-s-Projects/Ambient Expence Tracker/README.md

-# 🛡️ EXPENSEGUARD: Enterprise Multi-Agent Expense Triage Console
+# 🛡️ Ambient Expence Tracker

 This project is an enterprise-grade async transaction validation system built with Spec-Driven Development (SDD) guidelines, featuring a premium glassmorphic dashboard and automated human-in-the-loop triage guardrails.

+Developed as the **Day 1 Milestone Task** for the **Kaggle' AI Agents: Intensive Vibe Coding Course with Google**.

 ---